anderejd/electron-wasm-rust-example/README.md

 Building
 --------

-Use the `build.sh` script to build the WebAssembly module.
-On Windows, use git bash or port it to batch script.
+Use the `build.sh` or `build.ps1` script to build the WebAssembly module.

 Running the app during development
 ----------------------------------